Graph-based Execution with Batch

 Batch has mapped managers and worker pools onto

-distributed before submitting tasks.
+for understanding how work will be distributed before submitting tasks.

 The example below creates several Batch instances